vircadia/vircadia-native-core/cmake/ports/webrtc/README.md

 ## Windows - M84

-WebRTC's M84 release is currently used because it corresponded to Microsoft's latest WinRTC release at the time of develeopment, and WinRTC is a source of potentially useful patches.
+WebRTC's M84 release is currently used because it corresponded to Microsoft's latest WinRTC release at the time of development, and WinRTC is a source of potentially useful patches.

 The following notes document how the M84-based Windows VCPKG was created, using Visual Studio 2019.